anuket-project/anuket-specifications/doc/gov/chapters/chapter09.rst

 The deliverables of the execute stage will be:

--  Implemented Participant RA1 Labs which have been tested.
+-  Implemented Participant RA1 or RA2 Labs which have been tested.
--  RC1 Test cases are run.
+-  RC1 or RC2 Test cases are run.

 Assessment
 ~~~~~~~~~~